ericmusa-ibm-public/docling-subsupscript-examples/NOTES.md

-# Missed or misrepresented superscripts and subscripts
+# docling-subsupscript-examples
+I've observed Docling making many parsing mistakes with subscripts and superscripts from PDFs, especially tables.
+Here are some examples with test documents and images and [NOTES](NOTES.md) on what mistakes appear in each document

-## High level conclusions
+## High level observations
-Superscripts and subscripts, especially when in normal text, are sometimes identified correctly with Docling Convert, maybe 50% of the time.
-However, superscripts and subscripts within tables, e.g., in column or row headers, are rarely identified accurately.
+Superscripts and subscripts when in normal text are sometimes identified incorrectly with Docling Convert, maybe 25% of the time.
+Superscripts and subscripts within tables, e.g., in column or row headers, are rarely identified accurately.

 ## Documents with missing subscripts and superscripts: